 Guidelines to Follow:

 G: Absolutely no suggestive content of any kind, including images of people showing any amount of skin.
-No mature topics or depictions of violence.

 Examples of G Content